luisrausseo/ML_SurveyProcessor/README.md

 | __label__3      | I appreciate the walk-in service very much.
 It is invaluable.      |
 | __label__2 | amazing !      |

+## Approach

+One of the proposed solution of how to automate this process, is to use a machine learning algorithm to assign the scores.
+For this purpose, several Python machine learning algorithms are compared to define their performance in this particular problem.

+To handle text data, the bag of words models is used.